Jade - The Alaskan State Gem

 Plans for touring Alaska conjure images of that ancient glimmering substance found in rocks and rivers, that bright sparkly rock for which Alaska is famous.
 No, it's not gold.
 It's the Alaskan state gem, jade.

 The Alaska Legislature chose jade as the state gem in 1968.
-No Alaskan tourist can travel through Alaska without at least glimpsing this precious gem, glimmering out of gift shops, adorning natives and-for some lucky Alaskan visitor-glistening out of river beds.
+No tourist in Alaska can travel through Alaska without at least glimpsing this precious gem, glimmering out of gift shops, adorning natives and-for some lucky visitor to Alaska-glistening out of river beds.
 As a visitor, if you are looking for the perfect Alaskan souvenir, a jade keepsake is definitely your answer.

 Alaska Jade is a stone valued by Alaskans for its luminescent colors and smooth surfaces.
 Colors range from hues of green, to yellow, to red, black, and white.
 Lavender Jade is the most highly valued because it is the most rare.

 One might assume that jade is easily found at Alaska's majestic Jade Mountain, a real mountain made completely of dark green jade.
 However this Alaskan wonder is inaccessible to visitor, as it is situated on the Seward Peninsula, a remote region unreachable by highway.

 Alaskan Jade is generally found in the Dall, Shungnak and Kobuk rivers.